opencredit/badgeos/readme.txt

 15. Ranks data

 == Changelog ==

+= 3.6.13 =
+* New: Option last earned added in achievement list shortcode filter
+* New: New trigger After completing the number of day added in achievement / rank / points
+* New: New trigger After completing the number of month added in achievement / rank / points
+* New: More filters added for extending evidence shortcode content

 = 3.6.12 =
 * New: Option added in achievements to get revoked on point deduct